Leave a Message

 Takeaway:

-Q: Are certain Rancho Mission Viejo villages more sensitive to street noise than others?
+Q: Are certain Rancho Mission Viejo villages more affected by street noise than others?

 Example: